Chart Color Schemes

 Population growth drivers in Bass Hill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-By Nov 2025, Bass Hill's population is estimated at around 10,418.
-This reflects an increase of 188 people since the 2021 Census, which reported a population of 10,230.
-The change is inferred from AreaSearch's estimate of 10,408 residents following examination of ABS ERP data release in June 2024 and additional 29 validated new addresses since the Census date.
-This results in a density ratio of 3,519 persons per square kilometer, placing Bass Hill in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods.
+The population of the Bass Hill statistical area (Lv2) was estimated at 10,926 as of November 2025.
+This figure represents a growth of 696 people since the 2021 Census, which reported a population of 10,230.
+The increase is inferred from AreaSearch's estimation of the resident population at 10,499 in June 2024 and an additional 29 validated new addresses since the Census date.
+This results in a population density ratio of 3,691 persons per square kilometer, placing Bass Hill (SA2) in the upper quartile nationally according to AreaSearch assessments.
+The area's growth rate of 6.8% since the census is within 0.8 percentage points of the state's growth rate of 7.6%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 71.0% of overall population gains in recent periods, driving primary growth for the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, Bass Hill is expected to grow by 1,051 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.8% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations were applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the Bass Hill (SA2) is expected to grow by 1,047 persons to 2041, reflecting an increase of 5.6% in total over the 17-year period.

 Frequently Asked Questions - Population